Code generation is central to hof.

 There are two ways to define and use partial templates:

-We won’t here, but an example is struct tags for our Go fields.
+For example, we could extract the generation of fields into its template.
+We won’t here, but as an example could include complex tasks like struct tags for Go fields.

 package types